himanshuverma544/Ecommerce-Web-App/plan.md

   WHERE
     ci.cart_id = $cart_id;

 ii.
-Calculate the $SUBTOTAL of Summary section and store it safe for further use, make user to use the previous value method for better performance in calculating $SUBTOTAL.
+Calculate the $SUBTOTAL of the Summary section and store it safely for further use, making the user use the previous value method for better performance in calculating $SUBTOTAL.

 iii.
 Populate the SHIPPING dropdown by pulling the values from the database.

 > Query: SELECT shipping_method, shipping_amount FROM shipping;

 iv.
-Handle coupon when entered by user, check for the coupon in database.
+Handle coupon when entered by the user, check for the coupon in the database.

 > Query: SELECT * FROM coupons WHERE coupon_code = $coupon_code;

 v.
-Handle the coupon as per the conditions and show appropriate message.
+Handle the coupon as per the conditions and show the appropriate message.

 vi.
-When user click on the Checkout button, before moving to the checkout page verify the shipping method at the backend so, it keeps malicious users away.
+When the user clicks on the Checkout button, before moving to the checkout page verify the shipping method at the backend so, it keeps malicious users away.

-First pull out the shipping_id, shipping_method and shipping_amount values from the client-end and then check in the database and give response accordingly.
+First pull out the shipping_id, shipping_method and shipping_amount values from the clientend and then check in the database and give a response accordingly.

 > Query: SELECT shipping_id FROM shipping WHERE shipping_id = $shipping_id, shipping_method = $shipping_method AND shipping_amount = $shipping_amount;

 Store the shipping_id for further use.

-# 4. What happens when the user click purchase on the checkout page.
+# 4. What happens when the user clicks purchase on the checkout page?

 i.
 Make the payment using Stripe, and handle the response status accordingly.

 a.
-If payment failed - Pull the cart_id and put it in the orders table and set status as "Failed" and let the rest of the attributes to be taken by default.
+If payment failed - Pull the cart_id and put it in the orders table set the status as "Failed" and let the rest of the attributes be taken by default.

 > Query: INSERT INTO orders (cart_id, status) VALUES ($cart_id, "FAILED");

 b.
-If payment succeed - Pull the cart_id and put it in the orders table and rest of the table attributes value will be taken by default.
+If the payment succeeds - Pull the cart_id and put it in the orders table and the rest of the table attributes value will be taken by default.

 > Query: INSERT INTO orders (cart_id) VALUES $cart_id;

 c.
-If there is delay in payment - Let the user know this, and set the order status as "PENDING".
+If there is a delay in payment - Let the user know this, and set the order status as "PENDING".
 Later, handle it as per the status and let the user know everything.

 > Query: INSERT INTO orders (cart_id, status) VALUES ($cart_id, "PENDING");

 ii.
-Now, pull the cart_items from Redux, local storage or database as per condition and then insert them into order_items table.
+Now, pull the cart_items from Redux, local storage or database as per condition and then insert them into the order_items table.

 > Query:
     INSERT INTO order_items (order_id, product_id, quantity)